iltommi/qdb-documentation/source/reference/wrpme_httpd.rst

 Introduction
 ============

-The wrpme web server is a web bridge that enables any software that understands JSON or JSONP to communicate with a wrpme :term:`cluster`.
+The wrpme web server is a web bridge that enables any software that understands JSON or JSONP to communicate with a wrpme :term:`hive`.

 Launching the web server
 ========================

 The web server binary is wrpme_httpd (wrpme_httpd.exe on Windows).
 By default it listens on the IPv4 localhost (127.0.0.1) and the port 8080.
-It does not require specific privileges to run (i.e. you don't need to run the server from an administrator account).
 This can be configured, see :ref:`wrpme_httpd-parameters-reference`

 In other words, for most cases, the command line will look as: ::